bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Bash-Proficiency-In-Under-15-Minutes.md

     ls -l | grep "\.txt$"

-> Here, the output of the program ls -l is sent to the grep program, which, in turn, will print lines which match the regex “\\.txt$”.
+> Here, the output of the program ls -l is sent to the grep program, which, in turn, will print lines which match the regex "\\.txt$”.

 ### Variables